Jack Dempsey Fish Care Guide: The Heavyweight of Freshwater Cichlids

 Tank Size

-When creating a Jack Dempsey Fish Tank, it is recommended to have at minimum 55 gallons of space.
+When creating a Jack Dempsey Fish Tank, you need to to have at minimum 55 gallons of space.
 For the best habitat conditions and an optimal environment for these large fish, having 80 or more gallons should be considered.
 Bigger is better in this case.
 This provides ample room so that your Dempseys can swim freely as well as define their own territory within the tank when there are multiple occupants present.

 Water Parameters And Conditions